-Organizations spend a lot of time, resources, and money on avoiding cyber breaches.
+Organizations spend a lot of time, resources and money on avoiding data breaches.
 Some organizations even go as far as hiring experts for testing and penetrating company systems to provide assurances of breach mitigation.
 However, breaches do occur, and companies need to spend as much time thinking about breach avoidance today as they do planning for the time when a breach does occur.

 A breach-response plan should address, but is not limited to, the following considerations: